aashrilshazar/WorldSalesMap/server/README.md

 # WorldSalesMap Gmail Ticket Server (Single Inbox)

-Local Express server that fetches inbound Gmail messages for one inbox and exposes them at `/api/tickets`.
+Local Express server that fetches inbound Gmail messages for one inbox and exposes them at `/api/tickets`, and now also maintains a scheduled Google Custom Search feed at `/api/news`.

 ## Setup